-PIANO TUNING AND REPAIR
+PIANO TUNING and REPAIR

 In spite of the piano industry having undergone many changes in recent years, there are plenty of folks who prefer the sound, look and feel of a genuine acoustic piano versus the digital variety.
 I don't have statistics on the current level of interest in the serious study of the piano.
 It sure seems that there's been a decrease in the number of students who seriously pursue the piano literature of the great composers.
 The more popular easy styles heard online and radio are undoubtedly more accessible and just as enjoyable to play.
-In most situations, a digital piano is indeed a good option for this type of student.
-However, there are still countless pianos out there waiting for someone to bring forth its music!
+In most situations, a digital piano is a good option for this type of student.
+However, there are still countless pianos out there waiting for someone to bring forth the music!

 I have a free 21-page document waiting for you that goes into more detail about these and other piano tech related topics.
 It would be my pleasure to send it to you!
+Contact me here.